AleShini92/counter/README.md

 > **Javascript**

-• I created with javascript all html elements.
+• I created with javascript all html elements.<br>
-• And than custom with css - color and other design elements.
+• And than custom with css - color and other design elements.<br>
-• I decided to start with color red number counter and then
+• I decided to start with color red number counter and then<br>
 • if number counter is different to 0 the color change with - white color.

 > **Project color**